CaratheodoryPruning.jl Documentation

 CaratheodoryPruning.caratheodory_pruningFunction

 Base method for Caratheodory pruning of the matrix V and weights w_in.
-Returns a new set of weights, w, and a set of indices, inds, such that w_in only has nonzero elements at the indices, inds, and
+Returns a new set of weights, w, a set of indices, inds, and an error err such that w only has nonzero elements at the indices, inds, and

 Uses the kernel_downdater object to generate kernel vectors for pruning, and the prune_weights! method to prune weights after kernel vectors have been formed.

-If caratheodory_correction=true, then uses a linear solve at the end to reduce error in the moments.
+If caratheodory_correction=true, uses a linear solve at the end to reduce error in the moments.

 If progress=true, displays a progress bar.